Mixed motivic sheaves (and weights for them) exist if 'ordinary' mixed motives do: On relative motives and -sheaves

-\item Let $S$ be a scheme which is the limit of an essentially affine projective system of schemes $S_\be$.
-Then $\dmcs$ is isomorphic to the $2$-colimit of the categories $\dmc(S_\be)$; in these isomorphism all the connecting functors are given by the corresponding $(-)^*$ (cf. the previous assertion).
+\item Let $g:X'\to Y$ be an essentially pro-affine morphism (see Definition \ref{dmor}(2)); adopt the notation of loc. cit.
+Then $\dmc(X')$ is isomorphic to the $2$-colimit of the categories $\dmc(X_i)$; in these isomorphism all the connecting functors are given by the corresponding $(-)^*$ (cf. the previous assertion).

+\item The functor $g^*$ is conservative for any essentially pro-affine surjective morphism $g$ (in particular, for a morphism of spectra of fields).